 By its very nature, an anonymous FTP server requires easy access by the public.
 If you place the anonymous FTP server behind the firewall, you are allowing an additional type of access within your security perimeter.
 If you place the FTP server on the firewall itself, you are allowing additional access to your firewall.
+Evaluate both setups for the possible security risks to your site and how your site security policy addresses this type of access.

-Gauntlet for IRIX allows you to tun the standard IRIX FTP server (ftpd) in an isolated chrooted environment as an anonymous FTP server (but you give up the ability to allow authenticated users from untrusted networks to use ftp-gw to access trusted networks).
-However, the best solution is generally to place your anonymous FTP server on a machine outside the perimeter.
+Gauntlet for IRIX allows you to run the standard IRIX FTP server (ftpd) in an isolated chrooted environment as an anonymous FTP server (but you give up the ability to allow authenticated users from untrusted networks to use ftp-gw to access trusted networks).

+The best solution is generally to place your anonymous FTP server on a machine outside the perimeter.
 Follow good host-oriented security practices for this machine:

 - turn off all other services

 - create the minimum number of user accounts

 - use strong authentication

-- patch your operating system and applications
+- patch your operating system and applications with all current security patches

 - use checksums to watch for file changes

-- back up frequently.
+• back up frequently.

 You can also use the Info Server included with the Gauntlet firewall as an anonymous FTP server on the firewall itself.
-See Chapter 11 for more information.
+See Chapter 10 for more information.